 - Only two people should leave the car while on site

-- Visitors should wear a face covering and keep 2m from other people when on site
+- Visitors should keep 2m from other people when on site

 - Please treat staff with respect and follow staff instructions at all times